crimeraaa/dst-shellbells/README_OR_PERISH.md

 # How do note tables in the custom song files work?

 In general, under your `data.notes` table, you will be creating note tables within this scope to represent your notes with their associated duration.
-These are the "note tables".
+These are the "individual note tables".
 For example here are possible contents of `scripts/songs/My Songs/thelick.lua`

 	local data = {}
 	data.title = "thelick"